 From Hamiltonian QFT to Quantum Simulation

-The IBS CTPU Summer School on Quantum Computation for Quantum Field Theory explores the full path from Hamiltonian formulations of quantum field theories to practical quantum simulation, including qubit encodings, state preparation, real-time evolution, and measurement.
-The school focuses on classically difficult QFT problems, especially real-time dynamics, finite-density systems, and other nonperturbative settings.
+The 2026 IBS School on Quantum Computation for Quantum Field Theory explores the full path from Hamiltonian formulations of quantum field theories to practical quantum simulation, including qubit encodings, state preparation, real-time evolution, measurement, and validation.
+The school focuses on classically difficult regimes such as real-time dynamics, finite-density systems, and other nonperturbative settings.

 At a Glance